kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?rotation=180&url=https://raw.githubusercontent.com/kent-map/kent/main/images/sophiebaldock.jpg)

-Sophie Baldock holds a PhD from the University of Sheffield.
+Dr Sophie Baldock holds a PhD from the University of Sheffield.
 Her research focuses on twentieth-century poetry, poets’ letters and literary archives.
 She held a British Library collaborative doctoral award, which involved cataloguing emails in the contemporary poet Wendy Cope’s archive, one of the first hybrid (part-paper, part-digital) literary archives acquired by the Library.
 She has published essays on the letters and poems of Elizabeth Bishop in Reading Elizabeth Bishop: An Edinburgh Companion (2019) and The Review of English Studies (2020).
 She grew up in Kent, and in the summer enjoys swimming in the sea along the east Kent coast.

 ##
 [**Alexa Barrett**]()